Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Spectroscopic measurements of at low density

-This revised number from the data of Ref.~\onlinecite{naturephys} applies to polaritons at low density, well below the threshold for Bose-Einstein condensation.
+The revised number of $\tilde{g} \sim 50$ $\mu$eV-$\mu$m$^2$ derived here from the data of Ref.~\onlinecite{naturephys} applies to polaritons at low density, well below the threshold for Bose-Einstein condensation.
 Two other studies with similar polariton densities have found similar values.
 One study \cite{walker} found a value of $g \sim 30$ $\mu$eV-$\mu$m$^2$, which when accounting for the exciton fraction and number of quantum wells implies $g_{ex} \sim 200$ $\mu$eV-$\mu$m$^2$, again around two orders of magnitude higher than expected theoretically.
 In that study, polaritons were allowed to propagate in one dimension in a wave guide, and pulses of different durations were used to account for the accumulation of an exciton reservoir, which was assumed to have lifetime much longer than the polaritons.

-Ferrier et al. \cite{ferrier} also found blue shifts and line widths of the polaritons of the order of 0.3 meV when at a density just below the condensation threshold, similar to the results of Ref.~\onlinecite{naturephys} shown in Figure~\ref{mit2}.
-Their estimate of the density led them to report a lower number for $g_{ex}$, which corresponds to about $100$ $\mu$eV-$\mu$m$^2$ when the number of quantum wells in their structure (12) is taken into account.
-As discussed above, however, comparison of the blue shift and line broadening data, which give strict constraints on both $g$ and $n_{ex}$, imply a larger value for $g_{ex}$, similar to that given above.
+Ferrier et al. \cite{ferrier} found blue shifts and line widths of the polaritons of the order of 0.3 meV when at a density just below the condensation threshold, similar to the results of Ref.~\onlinecite{naturephys} shown in Figure~\ref{mit2}.
+They did not attempt to estimate the reservoir exciton density, and reported a value of the exciton interaction only for high densities, well above the condensate threshold, as discussed below.